+- fresh fruit,

-- a variety of different fruits and vegetables every day, e.g. fruit pots, fresh fruit and juice; - low sugar cereals; - a variety of different types of bread for sandwiches, toast and toasties, including wholegrain varieties; - porridge - different toppings for toast and bread, e.g. low fat spread, reduced sugar jam, low fat cheese spread, baked beans.
+- low sugar cereals,

+- a variety of different types of bread for sandwiches and toast, including wholegrain varieties,

+- toppings for toast and bread.

-Snacks
+• Snacks

 At Colindale Primary we understand that snacks can play an important part of the diet of young people and can contribute positively towards a balanced diet.